HugoDelval/client-fs/README.md

 # Distributed filesystem

-This project is a distributed filesytem based on *LizardFS* [http://docs.lizardfs.com](docs.lizardfs.com) wrapped into docker instances.
+This project is a distributed filesystem based on *LizardFS* [http://docs.lizardfs.com](docs.lizardfs.com) wrapped into docker instances.

 The client for this filesystem is also a *LizardFS* Docker instance but includes Haskell code to interact with the filesystem.